 Screaming I jumped up and over the desk, my foot hitting the keyboard as I jumped, without turning around.
 I was petrified.
 Hearing footsteps behind me, gave me wings and all sense of reason left my mind.
+I didnt lock the door, just pounded towards my car.
 Shaking badly, I was amazed that I got the key into the lock, the door open, dived in and closed it before he grabbed me.
 I turned and stared right into his face.
 Or where he face should have been.
 All I could see was a black hoodie with pale, icy eyes floating towards the top.
 Screaming now, I turned the key, slammed it into gear and pulled out of the parking lot, leaving most of my rubber behind.

 I point blank refused to go back alone or in the dark and proceeded to wake up the day manager, babbling hysterically.
 I could tell she didn’t believe me but she did agree to meet me there at daybreak.
 Waiting down the road, I pulled in behind her as she drove past and stopped next to her.
 She eyed me skeptically but didn’t say anything.

 “I’ll go in first, you hang back but don’t lose sight of me ok Dana?”
 I pleaded, knowing I was wearing my fear on my face.
 I went in slowly, stopped and listened.
 No weights.
 Just silence.
 I walked quietly through the gym still terrified but glad that she was walking behind me.
 There was nothing.
 I checked every stall, every corner only to come up empty handed.
 I felt like a fool.